Skip to main content

 The Two Primary Pathways

-Understanding the two main routes of is the first step in appreciating their distinct cardiovascular consequences.
+Understanding the two main routes of estrogen administration is the first step in appreciating their distinct cardiovascular consequences.
 These pathways determine the concentration and form of estrogen that ultimately reaches your heart and blood vessels.

 1. Oral Administration This route involves ingesting estrogen in pill form.
 The medication travels through the digestive system and is absorbed into the portal circulation, which leads directly to the liver.
 Here, it undergoes extensive metabolic processing before entering the systemic bloodstream.
 This hepatic processing is the “first-pass effect.”